sc2-mkr/arduino-code-optimizer/README.md

-# ACO - Arduino code optimizer
+# ACO - Arduino Code Optimizer
 Reduce memory usage of your Arduino sketch up to 90%.